Be a Truth Seeker

 They must be willing to buy your solution.
 Your perfect buyer needs to believe that your solution is the answer.
 This is what you need to keep in your sight at all times.

 I know I am repeating myself here.
 But I cannot emphasize it enough.
-If you don’t put solving customer problems first, you miss the context for your idea.
+If you don’t put solving customer problems first, you miss the context of your idea.

 And, context is the foundation that gives value to your ideas.
 Without it, your idea is just a nice thought.